 2. An exam to demonstrate the effectiveness of training

 I have written about the use of exams to document training effectiveness.
 You can use a combination of multiple-choice questions, fill-in-the-blank, short answer, and essay questions for an exam.
-However, for demonstrating the effectiveness of auditor training, there is one method of evaluation that is superior to all others–writing nonconformities.
+However, to demonstrate the effectiveness of auditor training, one evaluation method is superior to all others: writing nonconformities.
 If you provide a hypothetical scenario to an auditor, the auditor should be able to write a complete nonconformity.
 This exercise tests the auditor’s ability to identify the applicable regulatory requirements, assess conformity, grade nonconformities, and select the appropriate wording of the nonconformity and associated objective evidence.
-The only downsides to writing nonconformities are: 1) they are harder for instructors to grade, and 2) the grading is subjective.
+The only downsides to writing nonconformities are: 1) they are more challenging for instructors to grade, and 2) the grading is subjective.

 3. Practical experience